Cloudy with a chance of impeccable design

-“We also like to experiment with other timber based material like plywood and oriented strand board that are created from leftovers that cannot be used elsewhere.
+“We also like to experiment with other timber-based material like plywood and oriented strand board that is created from leftovers that cannot be used elsewhere.
 We have a lot of interest in newer products like CLT (Cross Laminated Timber) as well,” says Walker.

 “We want to make sure we’re using timber in spaces people inhabit.
 You really notice timber; it’s always been our go-to to have in a building as opposed to just a plasterboard box.
 We’re creating spaces that are more than just a white space to be in,” says Henderson.

 And Walker echoes those sentiments.